Hassan Ayoub

-Hassan Ayoub (حَسَن أَيُّوب; born 4 April 1967) is a Lebanese football coach and former player who played as a centre-back.
+Hassan Ayoub (حسن أيوب; born 4 April 1967) is a Lebanese football coach and former player who played as a centre-back.

 Ayoub played in the Lebanese Premier League for Nejmeh, Safa and Sagesse, and helped Akhaa Ahli Aley win the Lebanese Second Division.
 He also played for the Lebanon national team.

 Club career

 Nejmeh

 Ayoub began playing football for Nejmeh in 1976 aged nine.
 He made his senior debut in the early-1980s against Tadamon Beirut, scoring the lone goal of the game.
 Due to limited playing time, he moved to Safa in 1986.

 Safa

 After helping Safa win the Lebanese FA Cup in 1986–87, the club's first major trophy, he participated with the team in the 1986 Arab Club Champions Cup.
 While initially a midfielder for Safa, he was moved to centre-back.

 Late career

 In 1996, Ayoub moved to Sagesse in a deal worth $100,000.
 He moved to Olympic Beirut in May 2002; his contract was terminated by mutual consent four months later due to a severe injury.
 Ayoub finished his playing career at Akhaa Ahli Aley, helping them win the Lebanese Second Division in 2002–03.